bdurkee/resolve-lite/README.md

 The RESOLVE language provides syntactic slots for mathematical assertions such as pre-post conditions that are capable of abstractly describing a program's intended behavior.
-Users can write these assertions using 'facts' from a variety of pre-existing and user-authored mathematical theories.
+Users write these assertions using 'facts' from a variety of pre-existing and user-authored mathematical theories.

-All phases of the verification process spanning verification condition (VC) generation to proving are performed in-house, while RESOLVE programs themselves are compiled to Java and run on the JVM.
+All phases of the verification process spanning verification condition (VC) generation to proving are performed in-house, while RESOLVE programs themselves are translated to Java and run on the JVM.

 ##Authors and major contributors
 The creation and continual evolution of the RESOLVE language is owed to an